• HOME

 Canada has long been a powerhouse in the automotive sector, with world-class battery and e-propulsion research, innovative suppliers and a workforce skilled from AI to advanced manufacturing.
 But global leadership will depend on how effectively those strengths are connected across the full EV value chain.
 Leaders from across Canada’s ecosystem will discuss the partnerships and alliances that can secure our place in the global EV supply network – from strategic collaborations with international OEMs and Tier 1s to stronger coordination among research institutions, SMEs and established automotive players.
 Attendees will gain a clearer understanding of what it will take to convert Canada’s advantages into sustained global competitiveness.

-Auto Supply Chain + Innovation
+EV Supply Chain & Innovation

-Government
+Municipalities & Government

 Where